kwiksher/blog/Push_Part2.md

 * PromptLocation function to get a user's permission for location and send the location info to OneSignal
 * SendTag function

-your may post a nification via OneSignal to others by
+your may post a nofication via OneSignal to others by
 * PostNotification function

 ---